Easy vegan apple muffins which use only 7 key ingredients and one bowl! These muffins are fluffy, moist and just like those from your local bakery.

 Even though these are eggless apple muffins, you don't need any store-bought egg replacers!

-How to make the batter for the muffins
+How to make vegan apple muffins

-Add the chopped apple and fold the batter until combined.
+Add the chopped apple and fold the mixture until combined.
 The muffin batter should be quite thick - the apple leaks juice while baking so the batter needs to be a little more thick than usual.

 Baking the apple muffins